 It would be highly recommended to purchase a series of stock sequences.
 If you decide to expand your video marketing activities, your future videos will have similar footage.
 This will go a long way towards cultivating a recognizable brand identity.

-Finally, nowadays, editing your footage en route to creating a killer promo or explainer is easy and affordable.
+Finally, nowadays, editing your footage en route to creating a killer promo or explainer video is easy and affordable.
 Using Placeit for example, you can choose from a variety of dynamic and highly-customizable templates, animations, videos, images, colors, styles, and more.
 You can add your company’s logo to every video and leverage the same footage towards various distribution platforms (e.g. Facebook, Instagram).

 Where Should Small Businesses Distribute Video Marketing?